By Scott Ross

-The foregoing is to suggest both the paucity of really satisfying cinematic horror,* and why Poltergeist was, and remains, a high-water mark for the genre — for me; one of the sharpest and most informed movie aficionados I know found it “studied.”
-(But then, he also loves the later Kubrick, the last word on “studied” as far as I’m concerned, so caveat emptor.)
+The foregoing is to suggest both the paucity of really satisfying cinematic horror,† and why Poltergeist was, and remains, a high-water mark for the genre — for me.
+The maxim De gustibus non est disputandum (“In matters of taste, there can be no disputes”) certainly applies here, as it does to any aspect in life where personal prejudices are concerned.
+One of the sharpest and most informed movie aficionados I know found Poltergeist “studied.”
+But then, he also loves the later Kubrick, the last word on “studied” as far as I’m concerned, so (to invoke another Latin maxim) caveat emptor.

 Indeed, our first important image is of a television, Stephen sprawled out a chair in front of it, asleep, as the broadcast day ends.
 (Younger viewers may need to have that concept, and the pre-signoff playing of the National Anthem, explained to them; they’ve never known anything except the 24-hour cycle.)
 And the picture ends with Dad, in a credulity-stretching yet emotionally satisfying moment, banishing the TV from the Freeling’s motel room.
 (You try pulling one of those things out of a wall; they’re anchored.)
 Spielberg said the movie was his “revenge on television,” and he wasn’t kidding: Stephen and a neighbor nearly come to blows over control of their remotes, and the small screen, as in so many American households, is ubiquitous; it’s on in every room in which there is a set.
 Its banalities infect everything; as Diane makes a bed, she’s singing, not the latest pop hit or a song from her youth but the then-current Miller Beer jingle.
 And it is from the television that un-welcome visitors first make themselves known to Carol Anne and, later, violently forge a portal to the interior walls of the Freeling home.
 (Side-note: The inclusion in one scene of a clip from A Guy Named Joe is not merely an in-joke for those who know Spielberg’s identification with it; the discussion of the intersection between life and death is very much germane to Poltergeist.
 Its inclusion is pointed, but lightly handled.)